anforaProject/documentation/Installation.md

 Now we need to compile the client files.
 To do this just type

     cd client
+    yarn install
     yarn build

-This will create a `build` folder that is the one needed by the core to render the html.
+This will create a `dist` folder that is the one needed by the core to render the html.

 ## Configuring nginx